muhark/muhark.github.io/_posts/2021-07-08-docker-for-social-science-pt1.md

 - `pytorch-cpuonly`: the name I gave to my Docker image.
 Feel free to change it!
 Note that you can also suffix this with `:latest` or something else to provide versioning.
 - `.`: execute the build in the current directory (where the Dockerfile is).

+Now, when you want to run this custom image, replace `jupyter/datascience-notebook` with whatever name you gave for your custom image.

 # Up Next

 I only started learning Docker two weeks ago, and it's already a core part of my development setup.
 In particular, it's made working on multiple machines much smoother (I use my old laptop to dry-run intensive code).

 In my next post (hopefully sooner than in a month), I'll give a short demo on how to run RStudio Server in a Docker container.
 In the meantime, feel free to contact me on Twitter (or elsewhere) to tell me things you want to learn/see!